ljpatrick/marxpaint/docs/README.txt

                       Printer Settings

-                              (Windows and Mac OS X)
+                              (Windows)

                               By default, Tux Paint simply prints to the default printer with default settings when the 'Print' button is pushed.

-                              However, if you hold the [Alt] (or [Option]) key on the keyboard while pushing the button, as long as you're not in fullscreen mode, your operating system's printer dialog will appear,
-                              where you can change the settings.
+							  However, if you hold the [Alt] key on the keyboard while pushing the button, as long as you're not in fullscreen mode, your operating system's printer dialog will appear, where you can change the settings.

                               You can have the printer configuration changes stored by using the "printcfg" option, either